clementPere/P8-TodoList/README.md

   > Launch fixtures: `php bin/console doctrine:fixtures:load -n --env=test`

 - Run all test using `php bin/phpunit`
-- You can generate documentation of test coverage using `php bin/phpunit --coverage-html var/log/test/test-coverage`
+- You can generate documentation of test coverage using `php bin/phpunit --coverage-html coverage.html --coverage-clover=clover.xml`
 - If you want to view this documentation, you can drag and drop the index.html file from the test-coverage folder into your browser